authelia/authelia/README.md

   [![Build](https://travis-ci.org/clems4ever/authelia.svg?branch=master)](https://travis-ci.org/clems4ever/authelia)

 **Authelia** is a complete HTTP 2-factor authentication server for proxies like nginx.
-It has been made to work with NGINX auth_request module and is currently used in production to secure internal services in a small docker swarm cluster.
+It has been made to work with nginx [auth_request] module and is currently used in production to secure internal services in a small docker swarm cluster.

 ## Features